awodey/awodey.github.io/index.md

 ## Lectures

+- [Homotopy type theory](/talks/cmu.pdf) Slides from a talk for the _CMU Philosophy Department Colloquium_ in September 2023.

 - [Cartesian cubical model categories](/talks/CT2023.pdf) Slides from a talk at the conference _Category Theory 2023_.

 - [Algebraic type theory](/talks/HoTT2023.pdf) Slides from a talk at the conference _Homotopy Type Theory 2023_.